FVQA: Fact-based Visual Question Answering: Creating the Dataset

 \subsection{Data Statistics}

-\bluetext{ \paragraph{Dataset size and other statistics} In total, $5826$ questions (corresponding to $4216$ unique facts) are collected collaboratively by $38$ individuals.
-In order to report significant statistics, we create 5 random splits of the dataset.
+\bluetext{ \bluett{ In total, $5826$ questions (corresponding to $4216$ unique facts) are collected collaboratively by $38$ volunteers.
+The average annotation time for each question is around $1$ minute. } In order to report significant statistics, we create 5 random splits of the dataset.
 In each split, we have $1100$ training images and $1090$ test images.
 Each split provides roughly $2927$ and $2899$ questions\footnote{As each image contains a different number of questions, each split may contain different number of questions for training and test.
 Here we only report the average numbers.
 The error bars in the Table~\ref{tab:trntst} show the differences.} for training and test respectively.
-These questions can be categorized according to the type of visual concept being asked (Object, Scene or Action), the source of the answer (Image or KB) and the knowledge base of the supporting-fact (DBpedia, ConceptNet or Webchild).}

-Table~\ref{tab:trntst} shows the number of training/test questions falling into each of the above categories.
-We can see that most of the questions are related to the objects in the images and most of the answers are visual concepts (`Answer-source' is `Image').
-As for knowledge bases, $80\%$ of the collected questions rely on the supporting-facts from ConceptNet.
-Answering $14\%$ and $6\%$ questions depends on the knowledge from DBpedia and Webchild respectively.

-\bluetext{ Table~\ref{tab:datalen} shows summary statistics of the dataset, such as the number of question categories, average question/answer length \etc. We have totally 32 question types (see Section \ref{subsec:QQ_Maping} for more details).
+\bluetext{ Table~\ref{tab:datalen} shows summary statistics of the dataset, such as the number of question categories, average question/answer length \etc. We have $32$ question types in total (see Section \ref{subsec:QQ_Maping} for more details).
 Compared to VQA-real \cite{antol2015vqa} and Visual Genome \cite{krishnavisualgenome}, our FVQA dataset provides longer questions, with average length $9.5$ words.}